 About Myofascial Integration Posture Alignment (MIPA)

 My certification comes by way of a method called “Myofascial Integration — Posture Alignment” (see background) by Craig Mollins.
 Myofascial just means, your body’s muscles and the things that hold them in place.
 MIPA integrates these structures to align your posture, which helps free you from the various pulls of gravity that affect you as you move and work throughout your day.
 While I’ve taken mentorship sessions with Dr. Ed Maupin, the last remaining practitioner from Rolf’s original cohort and the author of its only textbook, my style is still closer to Craig’s than Ed’s.

 MIPA bodywork is a uniquely effective way of healing chronic pain, or bringing you a more natural posture, or just making your body feel taller, lighter, and looser.
-The touch is done very slow, without oil, and at a deep-but-comfortable pressure, to gently lengthen areas of tightness.
+The touch is done very slow, with minimal lotion, and at a deep-but-comfortable pressure, to gently lengthen areas of tightness.
 This can give you a significant sense of “release,” both in your physical body and in your emotional/mental state of relaxation.

 Background of MIPA